jonahwh/csrf-user/README.md

       csrf(secret, username, [sessionVar], [timeout]);

 * secret: A unique secret key to use for hashing the CSRF token.
-* usernameVar: The session variable (req.session.usernameVar) where the curren't user's username is stored.
+* usernameVar: The session variable (req.session.usernameVar) where the current user's username is stored.
-* sessionVar: (default='signed') The sesssion variable (req.session.sessionVar) to save the CSRF token in.
+* sessionVar: (default='signed') The session variable (req.session.sessionVar) to save the CSRF token in.
 Use this to inject the token into your app.
 * timeout: (default = 60) Number of minutes after which CSRF token should be invalidated.

 ######3.
 Inject the token into your app